radiation1977/cambrian-compute/README.md

 * Hive-Compute is a distributed computing framework designed to achieve High-Performance Computing (HPC) levels of computation by harnessing the power of a large swarm of commodity, non-specialized computing nodes.
 The project's description states it is a "Low-Budget Massive Parallel Computing framework - distributed computing for everyone (wealthy users are welcome, too)".
 The framework is designed to distribute computational jobs, such as matrix multiplication and sorting algorithms, across a large number of nodes to achieve massive parallelism.
 * PS: future versions will have more client<->server capabilities for non-computational tasks.
-* Actual source code is in a private repository until patents / copyrights are secured.
+* Actual source code is in a private repository until patents / copyrights are secured (a small piece of it will likely be kept secret forever).

 ## Core Concepts